Srebrenica: Fate of Bosnian Muslim villages

 In 1992, Bosniak villages around Srebrenica were under constant attacks by Serb forces.
 The Bosnian Institute in the United Kingdom has published a list of 296 villages destroyed by Serb forces around Srebrenica three years before the genocide and in the first three months of war (April–June 1992):

 According to the Naser Orić trial judgement:

-British Army documents declassified in 2019

-The British National Archives in Kew released the documents dating back to July 1995 which deal with communication between British military and political actors during the Bosnian war.
-Several of the reports appear to blame the Bosniak Army (BiH) for provoking the Srebrenica attack.
-British intelligence doubted that Pale (Bosnian Serb headquarters) had any plans to overrun Srebrenica.
-Instead, the manoeuvre came as a response due to repeated Bosniak Army (BiH) attacks on BSA (Bosnian Serb Army) supply lines.

-When Serbs entered the town, General Mladić threatened to shell the Dutch camp if UN troops did not disarm Bosniak troops.
-However, the report confirms no Bosniak army soldiers remained at the camp, all 2,000 armed Muslims "had simply left during the night" in the direction of Tuzla.

 Post-war period

 The town has a religious makeup of roughly half Muslim and half Orthodox.
 Most of the town's 23 mosques that were destroyed were reconstructed with donations and aid, also from abroad.

 Unemployment rates are high since the economy was destroyed and reconstruction progresses slowly, as in many parts of the country.
 There are plans to revive the mineral water and spa business again.
 The reconstruction of the Banja Guber was scheduled for 2019 but experienced delays.

 Politics

 In 2007, Srebrenica's municipal assembly adopted a resolution demanding independence from the Republika Srpska entity (although not from Bosnia's sovereignty); the Serb members of the assembly did not vote on the resolution.
 In the 2016 elections Mladen Grujičić, a Bosnian Serb and native of the town of Srebrenica, was elected as mayor.

 The municipality emblem was developed during the Yugoslav period and depicts a red and white stylised "S" with a depiction of the mineral water spring in the lower middle and a tree in the upper middle.
 The spring underscores the historical importance to the town's economy and the tree the nature and forests of the region.